 The MAXQDA Stats Data Editor displays the cases in the rows and the variables in the columns.
 Each case is therefore in a separate line.
-The following figure shows the Data Editor for a MAXQDA project, which essentially correponds to the Data Editor for the MAXQDA document variables.
-The first row provides information on the document “RESP002” which contains 6 coded segments and 0 memos.
-It refers to a survey respondent that is widowed, has a high job security level and is between 70 and 79 years old.
+The following figure shows the Data Editor for a MAXQDA project, which essentially corresponds to the Data Editor for the MAXQDA document variables.
+The third row provides information on the document “RESP02” which contains 7 coded segments and 1 memo.
+It refers to a survey respondent that is in a partnership or married and has 2 children.

-The first four columns in the example figure contain the MAXQDA system variables “Document group”, “Document name”, “Number of coded segments” and “Number of memos”.
+The first columns in the example figure contain the MAXQDA system variables, such as “Document group”, “Document name”, “Coded segments”, and “Memos”.
 They are immutable in MAXQDA Stats and column headings are therefore displayed as in MAXQDA in black.
 The modifiable user variables are displayed in blue.

 System-defined missing values

 MAXQDA Stats considers any blank fields in the Data Editor as system-defined missing.
-Unlike in the MAXQDA Data Editor, integer or floating point-type variable fields can also be empty.
+Unlike in the MAXQDA Data Editor, integer or decimal-type variable fields can also be empty.

 Show value labels

 The toolbar is located above the Data Editor on the left side.

 Using the icon Show value labels the entered value of the value label will be displayed.
 This value can be individually defined for each variable in the Variable List.
 If no label is defined for a value, the value will still be displayed.

 Sort and search cases